-- (a) the least of (i) [\\\] of the PV System Value of Eligible Project Back-Log (net of terminated contracts, which will be calculated as reported on the monthly Borrowing Base Certificate) for Projects (less cash sale Projects in the Project Back Log accounted for in clause (e) below), (ii) [\\\] of Eligible Take-Out less Backlever Financing required to collateralize clause (b) and (iii) [\\\] of Net Retained Value; plus - (b) [\\\] of committed but undrawn Backlever Financing proceeds for Projects (excluding any Project owned in whole or in part by Vivint Entities) that have been sold or contributed to a Project Fund or a Tax Equity Investor (and removed from Eligible Project Back-Log in clause (a)); plus - (c) [\\\] of the Eligible Hawaii Tax Credit Receivables expected to be received on Projects (excluding any Project owned in whole or in part by Vivint Entities) that have achieved Milestone One, up to a maximum of [\\\]; plus - (d) [\\\] of the Eligible Customer Upfront Payment Receivables expected to be received on Projects that have achieved Milestone One; plus - (e) [\\\] of the estimated final sale value of direct cash sale Projects (excluding any Project owned in whole or in part by Vivint Entities) in the Project Back-Log as of a given date of determination (regardless of whether the payment is made directly by the consumer or a lender or financing party on behalf of the consumer); plus - (f) [\\\] of the Eligible Trade Accounts of the Borrowing Base Obligors; plus - (g) [\\\] of Eligible Inventory for sale to third parties held by the Borrowing Base Obligor that is AEE Solar as of a given date of determination, up to a maximum of [\\\];
+- (a) the least of (i) [] of the Project Value of Eligible Project Back-Log (net of terminated contracts, which will be calculated as reported on the most-recent Borrowing Base Certificate) for Projects (less cash sale Projects in the Project Back-Log accounted for in clause (e) below), (ii) [] of Eligible Take-Out less the amount determined pursuant to clause (b) below for such date of determination and (iii) [] of Contracted Net Earning Assets; plus - (b) [] of committed but undrawn Permitted Asset Financing Transaction proceeds for Projects that have been sold or contributed to an Excluded Subsidiary or a Tax Equity Investor (and are not included in Eligible Project Back-Log pursuant to clause (a) above); plus - (c) [] of the Eligible Direct Payment Receivables expected to be received on Projects that have achieved Milestone One; plus - (d) [] of the Eligible Customer Upfront Payment Receivables expected to be received on Projects that have achieved Milestone One; plus

+- (e) [] of the estimated final sale value of direct cash sale Projects in the Project Back-Log as of a given date of determination (regardless of whether the payment is made directly by the consumer or a lender or financing party on behalf of the consumer); plus - (f) [] of the Eligible Trade Accounts of the Loan Parties; and plus - (g) [] of Eligible Inventory owned directly by any Loan Party as of a given date of determination, up to a maximum amount equal to [] of the Aggregate Commitments;

-provided that (w) the components of the formula for calculation of the Borrowing Base set forth above (including eligibility criteria) shall be determined by a field examination conducted on behalf of the Collateral Agent prior to the Closing Date with results reasonably satisfactory to the Collateral Agent, and Eligible Inventory comprising the components of clause (g) of such formula shall be subject to appraisal at the request of the Collateral Agent with results reasonably satisfactory to the Collateral Agent; (x) the components of clauses (c) and (d) of formula for calculation of the Borrowing Base set forth above shall be factually supportable and reasonably expected to be received on the applicable Projects in the good faith judgment of the Borrowers, (y) the Borrowing Base shall be determined on the basis of the most current Borrowing Base Certificate required or permitted to be submitted hereunder, and (z) if the Collateral Agent, at the direction or with the concurrence of the Required Lenders, in their good faith business judgment based on events, conditions, contingencies or risks reasonably determines that the foregoing amounts and percentages, if left unchanged, would reasonably be expected to result in a material overvaluation of the Collateral, then the Collateral Agent shall give the Borrowers written notice of suggested amendments to the Borrowing Base calculation and the justification for such changes and the Parties shall work in good faith to revise such amounts and percentages.
+provided that (x) Eligible Inventory comprising the components of clause (g) of the formula for calculation of the Borrowing Base set forth above shall be subject to appraisal at the request of the Collateral Agent with results reasonably satisfactory to the Collateral Agent, (y) the components of clauses (c) and (d) of the formula for calculation of the Borrowing Base set forth above shall be factually supportable and reasonably expected to be received on the applicable Projects in the good faith judgment of the Borrower and (z) if the Collateral Agent, at the direction or with the concurrence of the Required Lenders, in their good faith business judgment based on events, conditions, contingencies or risks reasonably determines that the foregoing amounts and percentages, if left unchanged, would reasonably be expected to result in a material overvaluation of the Collateral, then the Collateral Agent shall give the Borrower written notice of suggested amendments to the Borrowing Base calculation and the justification for such changes and the Parties shall work in good faith to revise such amounts and percentages.
 For purposes of clause (z), if the Collateral is overvalued by 5% or more, such overvaluation shall be deemed to be a material overvaluation of the Collateral.